rodo1fo/design-patterns/README.md

 * **Proxy**: Provides the same interface as the proxied-for class and typically does some housekeeping stuff on its own.
 (So instead of making multiple copies of a heavy object X you make copies of a lightweight proxy P which in turn manages X and translates your calls as required.)
 You are solving the problem of the client from having to manage a heavy and/or complex object.

+* **Strategy**: Define a family of algorithms, encapsulate each one, and make them interchangeable.
+Strategy lets the algorithm vary independently from clients that use it.